FeralAI/HitBoxLEDController/README.md

 1. Connect LED chain 5v to your 5v supply (can pull from XIAO 5v if running via USB).
 1. Connect LED chain ground to your supply ground.
 1. [Optional] Add a capacitor (Adafruit recommended 1000µF, I'm using much lower) to the 5v and ground connected to your LEDs chain.
-1. Power the XIAO from USB or some other 5v source (can boost a 3.3v VCC or 3.7v LiPo to 5v for this).
+1. Power the XIAO from USB-C port, or directly via the 3.3v or 5v pins.

 The USB-C cable was cut about a foot from the USB-C connector, and is directly wired to the USB power on the controller's encoder board (Brook Wireless Fighting Board) and plugged into the XIAO.
-If powering via a USB port on a PC, make sure you either keep the LED current draw under 500mA (50% brightness with this setup) or the USB port supports delivering the required current.
+When powering with LEDs on, make sure you either keep the LED current draw under 500mA (around 50% brightness with this setup) or the USB port supports delivering the required current.